Foot Massage in Pregnancy – Benefits, Risks and Safety

 Swelling that occurs during pregnancy is also known as oedema.
 This swelling is not out of the ordinary since it is usually a result of an increase in the size of the uterus as well as hormonal changes.
 Both of these begin to affect the veins and obstruct normal blood circulation.
 This is why a massage brings relief since it aids circulation by reducing swelling.

 But, if the swelling tends to create a pit when pressure is applied, this is usually a sign of pitting oedema.
-This needs to be examined by the doctor immediately as it could signify the presence of DVT or preeclampsia.
+This needs to be examined by the doctor immediately, as it could signify the presence of DVT or preeclampsia.

-3. Unintentional Stimulation of Labor
+3. Unintentional Stimulation of Labour

-- Spleen 6 Acupressure Point (SP 6): Located on the inner ankle area above the inner ankle bone, this pressure point stimulates the lower abdomen, which may not be beneficial for a pregnant woman.
+• Spleen 6 Acupressure Point (SP 6): Located on the inner ankle area above the inner ankle bone, this pressure point stimulates the lower abdomen, which may not be beneficial for a pregnant woman.

-- Urinary Bladder 60 (UB 60): Located behind the ankle bone on the outside, between the Achilles tendon and the main bone, this point is used primarily during labour to provide relief from pain.
+• Urinary Bladder 60 (UB 60): Located behind the ankle bone on the outside, between the Achilles tendon and the main bone, this point is used primarily during labour to provide relief from pain.
 Therefore, take extra precautions to stay away from it.

 FAQs

 During pregnancy, the body undergoes hormonal and physiological changes that lead to increased fluid retention and weight gain.
 This, combined with the pressure from the growing uterus, can cause swelling and added strain on the feet.
 Additionally, hormonal shifts can affect ligaments and joints, contributing to discomfort and pain in the feet.
+A light foot massage when pregnant can help ease some of this strain and improve comfort.

 Yes, gentle massages can often provide relief for swollen feet during pregnancy.
 However, it’s crucial to be cautious and avoid certain pressure points that may stimulate contractions or cause other complications.
 Consulting with a healthcare professional and seeking the expertise of a trained prenatal massage therapist ensures the massage is safe and beneficial for the specific needs of a pregnant woman.